Conference StructureA Conference is only as good as its participants

-All attendees, speakers, sponsors and volunteers at Learning 2.0 are required to agree with the following code of conduct.
+All attendees, speakers, sponsors and volunteers at Learning 2 are required to agree with the following code of conduct.
 Organisers will enforce this code throughout the event.
-We are expecting cooperation from all participants to help ensuring a safe environment for everybody.
+Learning2 expects cooperation from all participants to help ensuring a safe environment for everybody in all settings.

 Harassment includes offensive verbal comments related to gender, age, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.